lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Header/README.md

 Or, feel free to write the controlling script yourself.

+👉 Check the [component's docs in the web package][web-js-api] to see the full documentation and API of the plugin.

 ## Accessibility Guidelines

 👉 The animation effect of this component is dependent on the